DevanshiPatel44/ProgrammingAssignment2/README.md

 The first function, makeVector creates a special "vector", which is really a list containing a function to

-set the value of the vector
+1.set the value of the vector
-get the value of the vector
+2.get the value of the vector
-set the value of the mean
+3.set the value of the mean
-get the value of the mean
+4.get the value of the mean

 makeVector <- function(x = numeric()) {
         m <- NULL
         set <- function(y) {